mmbman/Katagiri/1984-01-11-Blue-Cliff-Record-Case-51-Talk-1.md

 **Questioner:** Not all the time...

 **Katagiri Roshi:** As simple as you can, you should think it, [in a] simple way.
-Just think; simple way.
+Just think; [in a] simple way.

 Because thinking is also nothing but energy.
 Without thinking you cannot survive in this world.
 So thinking is very important.

 But still the problem is there is something *extra*, beyond simple thinking.
 If you think, that’s enough.
 But if you think something, then we create something: our own world.
 That is, if you think of this tape recorder: “Oh, wonderful” – that’s enough.
 But next moment, “What’s that?”
 “What’s that tape recorder?”
 “What company made this?”
 Next moment, “Oh, I would like to have it.” *[He laughs.]* Always going on and on, constantly.